ReillyBex/MicrowaveSintering/README.md

 This takes the selected preset in the "load presets" pop-up and sets it to be split up by the loadEntryFields() function.
 ###### runProcess()
 This starts the process running by using lookUpDutyCycle() and lookUpRampTime() to set the appropriate timers and steady state duty cycle to be sent to the magnetron.
+###### saveEntryFields()
+This takes the current values of the run parameters and generates an entry.
+If the entry is not already present in the preset file, it is added for future use.
+###### saveEntryPrompt()
+This creates a pop-up that displays the current process parameters and asks the user to confirm or cancel the save function.
+###### validateParams()
+This runs the currently input process parameters through various checks to ensure the parameters are actually usable by the program.
+It displays errors prompting the user to make the necessary changes so the process can run.
+### Future work
+Look up tables that correlate a material with duty cycles and temperature profiles need to be generated then input in a manner such that they are easy to search and easy to adjust.
+Perhaps having them be in an external file of some sort? each material getting it's own file (filename is what appears in the material selection box).
+This way users wouldn't need to make any adjustments to the code or appimage and could simply add a new file once testing is complete.
+This would also require a change to how the material list is generated.
+The program would need to look through the current directory and grab any file names that are not the presetParams.txt and load those in as material options.
+In otherwords, the material selection options should *not* be hardcoded into the app.

+A way to allow users to test new materials should also be added.
+This could correspond to the GUI prompting users to take measurements at the appropriate times and input measured temp or something.
+Need to work more on this potentially.